soumenganguly1990/MvvmTest/README.md

 - Integrate and test MVVM architecture
 - Use RxJava
 - Use LiveData
+- Learn how to use Stetho with a simple retrofit based webservice call
 - Check Jenkins CI for this app

 ### Current Status